rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

 advantage that associations can be modified without having to (de-)serialize any objects.

-A different mapping approach is implemented by Ohm (http://github.com/soveran/ohm), another ruby object-redis-mapper.
+A different mapping approach is implemented by Ohm (http://github.com/soveran/ohm), another Ruby object-redis-mapper.
 Ohm stores each property under a separate key.